-- Separate all wool colours in good light before starting as some can be very close in shade.
-Make sure to keep the colours well separated throughout the stitching process to avoid any similar shades being mixed up.
+- Separate all wool colours in good light before starting.
+Be sure to keep the colours well-separated throughout the stitching process to avoid any similar shades being mixed up.

-If you have not used our canvas before, you might find that it feels slightly stiffer than the canvas you have used before.
-Try rolling the canvas up, first one way e.g. vertically and then the other e.g. horizontally, to make the canvas more malleable.
+If you have not used our canvas before, you might find that it feels slightly stiffer than other brands.
+Try rolling the canvas up in different directions, to make it more malleable.

-When stitching the background and you come to the end of the row and there is still wool left in the needle, use it to start the next row back on the right (or left for left handed stitchers).
+If you come to the end of a row while stitching the background and there is still wool left in the needle, use it to start the next row back (on the right for right-handed stitches, or the left for left-handed stitchers).

 The design is made up of areas of different colours, some large and some small.
-Aim to work as much as possible of an area or block of one colour before proceeding with the next.
-Plan a “route” around the pattern so as to avoid having to start and finish more than necessary.
-Build up the design in this way, proceeding from one part of the design to the next.
+Aim to complete as much of a block of colour as possible before proceeding to the next.
+Plan a “route” around the pattern to avoid starting and finishing more than necessary.

 If a row of colour is longer than seven or eight stitches, it should be finished off at the far end and the next row started afresh.
 If the gap from the end of one row of stitches to the beginning of the next is less than seven or eight stitches, then a short loop of wool may be left between them.

-For areas (e.g. Leaves) with a colour running vertically, we recommend using the Reverse Stitch.
+For areas with a colour running vertically (e.g., leaves), we recommend using the reverse stitch.

 You can follow the chart and printed canvas simultaneously.
 Our new stitch printing technology means each canvas intersection is clearly and accurately marked.
 Your chart card can be used to reference any colour placement you are unsure of.